 His towering tombstone depicts wickets and bales being skittled and an index finger pointing skywards to indicate that Bagshaw, H. has indeed faced his final unplayable delivery.
 The inscription reads “Well Played”, followed by a verse from a poem by American sportswriter, Grantland Rice:

 For when the One Great Scorer comes

 He writes – not that you won or lost –

 Curiously enough, it’s from a piece called Alumnus Football, but it’s surely far more suited to cricket than the grunting of gridiron.

 The normal route from here is undergoing maintenance, so we are sent back on a diversion from whence we came (ie, Foolow), with the driver not sparing the horsepower in order to make up time as we gallop on towards Stoney Middleton.
-We are met by a sheer inland cliff called Lovers Leap, where legend has it (ie, it’s probably nonsense), Hannah Baddeley clambered to the top of it after tumbling into a state of of amorous despair in 1762.
+We are met by a sheer inland cliff called Lovers Leap, where legend has it (ie, it’s probably nonsense) that Hannah Baddeley clambered to the top of it after tumbling into a state of amorous despair in 1762.

 Jilted by her beau, she leapt to her certain fate, only to be given a surprise reprieve by her petticoats billowing into the shape of a makeshift parachute, and easing her passage down the escarpment with nothing more than a few bumps and bruises.
 If she had attempted it these days, she’d have landed on the roof of Curry Cottage.

 We go as fast as the bus driver dares, although there’s no option other than to take a low gear on the long climb out of Grindleford, which has a typical Hope Valley Line train station, insomuch that it’s inconveniently placed about a mile outside the main settlement.